Dionkaps/Dionkaps/README.md

 # Hey there! 👋

-I'm Dionisis-Konstadinos Kapsimalis, on a journey of exploration to uncover the wonders of the world. 🌍
+I'm Dionisis-Konstantinos Kapsimalis, on a journey of exploration to uncover the wonders of the world. 🌍

 🔍 **Explore More:** [dionkaps.dev](https://dionkaps.github.io/kapkap.github.io/)